jtsage/jtsage-datebox/docs/api/defaultValue.md

 layout: api
 defval: "false"
 dattype: "Array/String"
+dyn: "False, True if input cleared"
 ---

 Set the default date value, or time value.
 Date should be supplied as a three element array [year, month, date] - time can be supplied as a 24hr string '15:41'